 Spinal cord stimulation (SCS) is a proven long-term and effective therapy for managing chronic pain.1,2 SCS disrupts pain signals traveling between the spinal cord and the brain.
 Learn more about the benefits of SCS, how it works, and what to expect before, during, and after your procedure.

-Risks include infection, lead movement, pain at the implant site, and loss of therapy effect, and the therapy may not meet patient's expectations.
-Review the Neurostimulation Systems for Pain Therapy Brief Statement for additional risk and safety information.
+Risks include infection, lead movement, pain at the implant site, and loss of therapy effectiveness, please discuss in detail with your doctor.
+Not everyone responds to SCS in the same way, and your experience may vary.
+See Important Safety Information for additional risk and safety information.

 Kumar K, Taylor RS, Jacques L, et al. The effects of spinal cord stimulation in neuropathic pain are sustained: a 24-month follow-up of the prospective randomized controlled multicenter trial of the effectiveness of spinal cord stimulation.
 Neurosurgery.
 2008;63(4):762-770.
 Discussion: 770.